dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 **Why does the `ACCESS EXCLUSIVE` lock get acquired during the `VACUUM` operation?**

-This was [TIL](https://knowyourmeme.com/memes/today-i-learned-til) moment for me as I always thought plain vacuuming does not require an exclusive lock.
+This was a [TIL](https://knowyourmeme.com/memes/today-i-learned-til) moment, as I always thought plain vacuuming did not require an exclusive lock.

-In simple terms, performing a plain vacuum operation on a database table does not always require an exclusive lock, except during the [Heap Truncating phase](#heap-truncating).
-If the vacuum process identifies that several pages towards the end of the file are empty, it will truncate the file to save disk space this requires an `ACCESS EXCLUSIVE` lock.
+Performing a plain vacuum operation on a database table does not always require an exclusive lock, except during the [Heap Truncating phase](#heap-truncating).
+If the vacuum process identifies that several pages towards the end of the file are empty, it will truncate the file to save disk space, which requires an `ACCESS EXCLUSIVE` lock.

-When an exclusive lock is acquired, the table remains locked throughout the `VACUUM` process.
 The primary node can monitor ongoing Data Manipulation Language (DML) operations on the table and release the lock if needed.
 However, the replicas cannot distinguish whether a query is blocked by a `VACUUM` operation, which can cause problems for read queries on the replicas, especially in high-traffic environments.

 **How can we avoid this?**

-We can disable the `TRUNCATE` operation in the `VACUUM` operation by setting the `vacuum_truncate` parameter to `off.` This will prevent the truncation of pages, and hence, the lock will not be acquired.
+We can disable the `TRUNCATE` operation in the `VACUUM` operation by setting the `vacuum_truncate` parameter to `off.` This will prevent the truncation of pages, so the lock will not be acquired.
 However, this will not reclaim the space occupied by the dead tuples, which can be a problem in the long run.

-1. The best way to handle this is to perform the vacuuming operation during off-peak hours without disabling the `vacuum_truncate` option.
+1. The best way to handle this is to vacuum during off-peak hours without disabling the `vacuum_truncate` option.
 This will ensure that the space occupied by the dead tuples is reclaimed.
 2. If the application can handle the downtime, then the `VACUUM FULL` operation can be performed.
 This will reclaim the space occupied by the dead tuples.
 3. If the application cannot handle the downtime, then the vacuuming operation can be performed with `vacuum_truncate` set to `off.` We can explore other options like [pg_repack](https://reorg.github.io/pg_repack/), which can be used to reclaim the space without acquiring the `ACCESS EXCLUSIVE.`

 {{< notice tip >}}
-If you have a running job that might update or delete large number of rows, it is better to disable the `TRUNCATE` option in the `VACUUM` operation so that the `ACCESS EXCLUSIVE` is not acquired which might impact the production traffic.
+If you have a running job that might update or delete a large number of rows, it is better to disable the `TRUNCATE` option in the `VACUUM` operation so that the `ACCESS EXCLUSIVE` is not acquired, which might impact the production traffic.
 {{< /notice >}}

 ## Further Reading